Return to The Definitive RCT Reference Guide homepage

 Water

 Water can only be placed on a flat surface, and must "fill" a hole at least one level deep.
-Open water rides (Boat Hire and Jet Skis), Lily, and Water Spouts can only be built on water.
+Open water rides (Boat Hire and Jet Skis), and water object scenery (Fountain and Lily), can only be built on water.
 Large pools of water will attract migrating ducks (note: if you "click" on a duck it will quack).
 If you don't want the waterfoul around, build fences, trees, or hedges around the water {s}.

 Water beside a path provides a cooling effect on guests [NOT TESTED], reducing the possibility of guests becoming nauseas from the heat of a hot day.
 Water alongside pathways, or near benches, gardens, or eating areas, may contribute to winning a "Most Beautiful Park" award {s} (this award has similar effects to advertising you park, without any of the costs {s}).
 Strategically placed water (such as at the base of hills on rides) can increase a rides Excitement, especially if guests feet are allowed to come close to its surface {s}.